rthai/gif-search-slack/README.md

 [Demo](http://ec2-34-209-235-160.us-west-2.compute.amazonaws.com/)

 ![](https://thumbs.gfycat.com/WhisperedAmbitiousAmurminnow-size_restricted.gif)

 Responsive

 ![](https://thumbs.gfycat.com/ImpressiveWeepyBarbet-size_restricted.gif)

 ## Features

 * Responsive web design for desktop, tablet, and mobile devices with flexbox and media queries.
 * Sort by ascending or descending upload dates.
 * GIFs are displayed in a grid gallery.
-* Select your favorite GIFs and see them in the 'Favorites' page.
+* Select your favorite GIFs by hovering over a GIF and clicking the check mark.
+See them in the 'Favorites' page.
 * Upload a URL of a GIF and preview on 'Upload' page.
 * Search bar is powered by Giphy Search.